Dgoralkin/Dgoralkin.github.io/readme.md

 These enhancements demonstrate the ability to use modern tools and design principles to deliver industry-ready solutions and support collaborative, scalable development environments.

+#### **Category Two — Algorithms & Data Structures**

+The Travlr platform was further enhanced by integrating optimized algorithms for search, filtering, and database performance.
+Improvements included:

+- Server-side indexing and compound queries in MongoDB
+- User authentication and authorization
+- Event-driven JavaScript for dynamic UI updates
+- A fully custom-built cart system with secure sessions

+Security concerns discovered during testing led to a complete rewrite of session handling and user privacy protections.
+The final architecture uses encrypted session tokens, timed logout mechanisms, and encapsulated user data structures to prevent hijacking and cross-site vulnerabilities.

+These enhancements reflect strong algorithmic thinking and a security-first mindset aligned with industry expectations.

+#### **Category Three — Databases**

+The local database was migrated to a cloud-based MongoDB Atlas deployment.
+This included:

+- Creating a cloud environment with role-based access controls
+- Rebuilding schema structures for better speed and storage efficiency
+- Implementing a secure RESTful API
+- Protecting all endpoints using HttpOnly and SameSite cookies
+- Integrating TOTP authentication for an additional security layer

+The cloud migration greatly improved scalability, teamwork, and data accessibility, while also enforcing strong security practices.
+These database enhancements show proficiency in modern data management, secure API design, and scalable cloud solutions.

+#### **To conclude**

+Through these enhancements, the Travlr project evolved into a secure, responsive, cloud-powered platform while demonstrating modern software engineering and responsive UI design, optimized cloud database deployment with strong security practices, and secure session management.
+As a result, this project demonstrates growth in full-stack development, database engineering, authentication, and secure architectural design—successfully meeting best practices in computer science, collaboration, algorithmic reasoning, and object-oriented programming.